 Our radiologists will evaluate your exam and send a report to your referring physician.
 Your referring physician will follow-up with you directly to explain the results and the next steps in your care plan.

 Yes, we have comfortable open MRI units, and we also have upright open MRI units.
-The upright open MRIs can be especially useful to evaluate back pain.
 We also offer sedation for your exam if necessary.
 Our goal is to make sure you feel calm and are able to complete your exam so that no repeat study is necessary.

 The majority of exams performed by Green Imaging require a signed physician order.
 This helps us best determine which procedure is needed as well as to provide your cost.
-If you are having trouble obtaining your order from your physician, call us and we can help request it.
+If you are having trouble obtaining your order from your physician, we can assist in obtaining one and sometimes provide one for a small fee.

-If you are a physician or medical facility and would like to refer a patient, please provide your order via EMR, fax or our convenient app, Green Patient Connect.
+If you are a physician or medical facility and would like to refer a patient, please message us securely here on our messaging portal, provide your order via EMR, fax (866-653-0882), or use our convenient app, Green Patient Connect.
 We’ll handle scheduling, pre-certification, and patient prep.
-We’ll also keep you updated on the status of your patient’s exam, and provide customized reports via our PACS portal or the delivery method you prefer.

-We can schedule exams for most insurance plans.
+We can help schedule exams for most insurance plans in most regions.
 If you would like us to help you evaluate your insurance, snap a photo of your insurance card (front and back) and upload it with your order.
 You can upload your order by clicking here.

 Screening studies can be provided directly to the patient, diagnostic exam reports will be provided to the referring doctor.